| OKSH(1) | General Commands Manual | OKSH(1) |

 In parameter assignments (such as those preceding a simple-command

-or those occurring in the arguments of alias
+or those occurring in the arguments of alias,

-), tilde expansion is done after any
+typeset), tilde expansion is done after any

 assignment (i.e. after the equals sign) or after an unquoted colon